robforee/UTA-VIRT-CYBER-PT-06-2021-U-LOL/Week-22/Homework/README.md

 - **Option 1**: Submit a screen shot that shows proof of completion.

 - **Option 2**: Submit a one page summary that includes:
-    - Certification title
+    - Certification title **Splunk 7.x Fundamentals Part 1.**
-    - Issuing organization
+    - Issuing organization **Splunk**
-    - Description of certification
+    - Description of certification Splunk Fundamentals
-    - Why you are interested in this certification.
+    - Why you are interested in this certification.  **Seeking position which uses Splunk to analyze logs**
-    - Summary of what was learned during your training.
+    - Summary of what was learned during your training. **Great**

 ---